Toom–Cook multiplication: Interpolation

-This matrix is constructed the same way as the one in the evaluation step, except that it's d × d.
+This matrix is constructed the same way as the one in the evaluation step, except that it's $d\times d$.
 We could solve this equation with a technique like Gaussian elimination, but this is too expensive.
 Instead, we use the fact that, provided the evaluation points were chosen suitably, this matrix is invertible (see also Vandermonde matrix), and so: